-Direct dopamine agonists are drugs that mimic the role of dopamine in the brain.
-They can be used in the early stages of the disease, or later on to give a more prolonged and steady dopaminergic effect in people who experience "wearing off" or "on-off" effects from taking the drug.
+Dopamine agonists are drugs that mimic the role of dopamine in the brain.
+They can be used in the early stages of the disease, or later on to give a more prolonged and steady dopaminergic effect in people who experience "wearing off" effects from taking the drug.
 Dopamine agonists are generally less effective than levodopa in controlling rigidity and bradykinesia.
 They can cause confusion in older adults.

 MAO-B inhibitors are another class of drugs that can reduce the symptoms of Parkinson's by causing dopamine to build up in surviving nerve cells.

 COMT inhibitors prolong the effects of levodopa by preventing the breakdown of dopamine.
 COMT inhibitors can usually make it possible to reduce a person's dose of levodopa.